gcallah/BookReviews/holston.md

 basis for genuine deliberation.
 If Gadamer is correct, then we can not expect public deliberation to reach any sort of consensus over large populations with fundamentally divergent "comprehensive doctrines."

-The historical inevitability of pluralism?
+A curious phenomenon noted by Holston is the tendency of writers in the deliberative tradtion to regard the current moral pluralism exhibited in a country such as the US (where, for instance, some people consider abortion to be murder, while others consider it simply healthcare) is a result of an irreversible jump into "modernity."

-the collapse of a civilizational consensus into pluralism happened before, when the Greco-Roman pagan worldview fell apart and we had the huge proliferation of cults around the Roman empire.
-But pluralism *was* reversed, and the outcome was Christendom!
+For instance, Habermas claims "Modernity sees itself cast back upon itself without any possibility of escape" (quoted on 165).
+What is strange about these claims is that the collapse of a civilizational consensus into pluralism happened before, when the Greco-Roman pagan worldview fell apart and we had the huge proliferation of cults around the Roman empire.
+But the increase of pluralism *was* reversed, and the outcome was Christendom.

 Holston is neither a dogmatist nor a nostalgic reactionary.
 He fully recognizes that the conditions faced by a